sebyrobi/NW-02-Integrated-VLAN-Routing-Project/README.md

 - Switchport security on designated ports
 - Verified connectivity

-> Note: The original Packet Tracer file from the lab could not be included due to exam content restrictions.
+> Note: The original Packet Tracer file from the project could not be included due to exam content restrictions.

 ---